 I find artistic inspiration from living on a wooded high-elevation property near Ashland, Oregon, as well as from having held several National Park Artist-in-Residence positions (Lassen, Glacier, and Lake Clark (Alaska)).
 I work with both watercolors and acrylics -- often together in the same painting.
 Much as nature is created through the addition and washing away of materials over time, my artistic process involves creating layers in my art.
 I build textures in the paint, often using natural objects like leaves, stones, and shells.
-Although later removed, they leave their impressions in the paint.
+Although later removed, they leave their impressions.
 I often use paint in a way that mimics natural processes, e.g., washes of very wet color produce rivulets and wave-like patterns like those found in the ocean.
 Stones texture paint in patterns that mimic wind-blown surfaces and geological layers.
 The resulting paintings are colorful, highly textured, and semi-abstract, but the natural forms can still be identified.

 As John Muir says, I hope “Nature’s peace will flow into you as sunshine flows into trees” when you view my work.